-This case challenges CBP and U.S. Border Patrol’s excessive use of force pursuant to the agency’s “Rocking Policy,” which permits the use of lethal force against persons throwing rocks and other objects in the direction of border patrol agents.
-Maria Del Socorro Quintero Perez filed a lawsuit against the United States, DHS, CBP, the Office of Border Patrol, and various Border Patrol supervisors and agents in their individual capacities for the wrongful death of her husband, Jesus Alfredo Yañez Reyes.
+This case challenges CBP and U.S. Border Patrol’s excessive use of force pursuant to the agency’s “Rocking Policy,” which permits the use of lethal force against persons throwing rocks and other objects in the direction of Border Patrol agents.
+Maria Del Socorro Quintero Perez filed a lawsuit against the United States, the U.S. Department of Homeland Security (“DHS”), U.S. Customs and Border Protection (“CBP”), the U.S. Border Patrol (“USBP”), and various Border Patrol supervisors and agents in their individual capacities for the wrongful death of her husband, Jesus Alfredo Yañez Reyes.

 The events that followed are in dispute.
 Agents Nelson and Diaz allege that, during Nelson’s struggle with Murietta, Yañez threw one or two rocks in the direction of Agent Nelson, neither of which hit him.
 They further allege that Yañez threw a nail-studded board that struck Agent Nelson in the head.
-Murietta, meanwhile, asserts that Yanez never threw anything at Agent Nelson, but instead attempted to stop Nelson’s beating of Murietta by recording to threaten the scene on his cellphone.
+Murietta, meanwhile, asserts that Yañez never threw anything at Agent Nelson, but instead attempted to stop Nelson’s beating of Murietta by threatening to record the scene on his cellphone.

 In both versions of the event, Diaz then instructed Yañez to come down from the fence.
 Without any further warning or provocation from Yañez, Diaz shot Yañez directly in the head, killing him.
 Yañez fell out of the tree on the southern side of the fence, and neither agent attempted to render any assistance to him.
 Agent Nelson sustained only minor injuries, none of which originated from rocks or a nail-studded board.